5 Best Bondage Ropes For Shibari

 Jute

-Enter jute.
 Jute is a hemp-like material that is springy and light compared to hemp.
 It has very low elasticity, so it’s great for complex knots as it won’t tangle!
 There’s also a lesser chance of rope burn compared to other materials, but it still leaves great rope marks.
-Once again, though, it must be treated and conditioned before use, and pre-treated jute can get quite expensive.
+It must be treated and conditioned before use, and pre-treated jute can get quite expensive.
 As it’s lighter than hemp, it’s also not recommended for suspension.

 Bamboo